Update: LiveOne Prepares for PodcastOne Listing on a National Exchange Anticipated to Open at $8 to $12 Per Share - Expected Symbol PODC

 - LiveOne's Buyback Exceeds 2,245,000 Shares to Date Leaving Capacity to Repurchase an Additional $1,600,000 Worth of Shares

-LOS ANGELES, CA,, April 11, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – LiveOne (Nasdaq: LVO), an award-winning, creator-first music, entertainment, and technology platform, provided today an update on its planned spin-out of PodcastOne as a separate public company and other updates as set forth above.
+LOS ANGELES, CA,, April 11, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – LiveOne LVO, an award-winning, creator-first music, entertainment, and technology platform, provided today an update on its planned spin-out of PodcastOne as a separate public company and other updates as set forth above.

 About LiveOne, Inc.